 • Breastfeeding or related medical conditions

 "Gender" defined.
 California law defines “gender” broadly to mean the employee's actual sex or the employer's perception of the employee's sex.
 The term includes "gender expression," which is defined as a person's gender-related appearance and behavior, whether or not stereotypically associated with the employee's assigned sex at birth (CA Gov. Code Sec.
-12940(q)).
+12926(r)).

 "Employer" defined.
 Under FEHA, there is a rebuttable presumption that an "employer" is the person or entity identified as the employer on the employee's federal Form W-2 (Wage and Tax Statement).
 However, the term "employer" does not include a religious association or corporation not organized for profit.
+Employees located within or outside of California are counted for purposes of calculating the five-employee threshold under FEHA.